-The following information provides a set of best security and operating practices that node operators can utilize to enhance the security and reliability of their infrastructure.
+The following information provides a set of security and operation best practices that node operators need to use at a minimum to enhance the security and reliability of their infrastructure.

 To run a Chainlink node, the Operator UI port does not need to be open on the internet for it to correctly function.
 Due to this, we recommend restricting access to all of the services required over the internet.